jg-digital-media/jgdm-100DaysOfCode/work/log/round-5.md

 # 100 Days of Code - Round 4

-## **Status:** Day 8 of 100. **Last Update:** 22 June 2020
+## **Status:** Day 9 of 100. **Last Update:** 23 June 2020
 ___
 **Directories:** | css | java | javascript | laravel | nodeJs | php | project_api | python | react | regex | sonic_pi | svg | vue | work
 ___

+### R5D9: Tuesday 23 June 2020

++ **Notes**
+  +  Started building out the markup via Blade Templating for my Laravel web project.
+Concentrated this on the header and the Sass file strcture to go around that.
++ **Technologies used** - HTML5, CSS, PHP

 ### R5D8: Monday 22 June 2020

 + **Notes**
-  +  Managed to run a default migration in Laravel for a Photo's model.
+  +  Managed to run a default migration in Laravel for a Photos model.
 But it's not much use without the markup to build it on.
 So it's time to build that next.  :)
 + **Technologies used** - HTML5, CSS, PHP

 ### R5D7: Friday 19 June 2020